 Pigott’s Directory of 1824 lists some of the listed tradesmen in Waterford, while none are listed in other towns in the region.
 This, together with the information from Waterford Archives above, would strongly suggest that all of these tradesmen were based in Waterford, and other details would suggest that it was compiled in the 1820s.
 None of the names appear in Shearman’s Directory of Waterford (1839) or Slater’s (1846) which covered the major national towns, including Waterford.
 The list also has a column headed ‘son of’ with a few entries; and all are prefixed by a year and month.
 The years listed range from 1785 to 1824 but the vast majority are between 1801 and 1806.

 The list used common abbreviations for names: Benj. = Benjamin, Saml. = Samuel, Danl. = Daniel etc. Ancestor Network will offer 1 free hour of research by a professional researcher to conduct further research on these individuals, and/or to obtain copies of the original.
 Click here and quote ‘WD SS23’ in the subject line.
-Ancestor Network’s publishing arm, Flyleaf Press, also publish Sources For Irish Family History, which is a guide to books, monographs and periodical papers on Irish families.
+Ancestor Network’s publishing arm, Flyleaf Press, also publish Sources For Irish Family History 2021, which is a listing books, monographs and periodical papers on 2,500 Irish families.
 It is available HERE.

 Name Son of ..